Cairngorm and Ben Macdui

 2. Cairngorm

-Leave the car-park and head up to the buildings of the ski centre.
-Begin uphill on a track between the main buildings and immediately after passing under the funicular railway, take the path off left at where a a sign points up "Windy Ridge Path".
+From the large car-park head up on the track between the Day Lodge and Base Station.
+Immediately after passing under the funicular railway, take the path off left at where a sign points to the "Windy Ridge Path".

-Beyond the restaurant, another well constructed path, with posts (and in summer, rope) on either side, heads towards Cairngorm's summit.
-Once the last of the posts is passed, a series of cairns mark the route to the summit of Cairngorm where there is a large cairn and Cairngorm Automatic Weather Station just behind.
+Once the final posts are passed, a series of cairns mark the route to the summit of Cairngorm , where there is a large well constructed cairn with the Cairngorm Automatic Weather Station nearby.

 3. Ben Macdui

-Uphill, a path can be traced onto the minor summit of Stob Coire an t-Sneachda , a superb spot for taking in views !
+Uphill, the path can be traced through boulders onto the 'Munro Top' of Stob Coire an t-Sneachda , a superb spot for taking in views !
+In winter, the crags and cliffs are famed for their winter climbing routes.

 4. Return to Cairngorm Mountain car-park